Objective-See: LuLu

 Q: Why does LuLu try to access the network?

-A: When LuLu is started, it connects to Objective-See.com to check if there is a new version of the product.
+A: When LuLu is started it connects to Objective-See.org to check if there is a new version of the product.
 Specifically, it reads the file products.json, which contains the latest version number of LuLu.
 No user or product information is collected nor transmitted.
+Note that this automated version checking can be disabled via the 'Disable Update Checks' option in LuLu's settings.

 LuLu may generate network traffic related to its integration with VirusTotal.
-As described above, when a user clicks the 'virus total' button in the alert window, this will send generate a request which contains the file's path, name, and hash.
-Note that the automated version checking can be disabled via the 'disable update checks' option in LuLu's preferences.
+As described above, when (only when) a user clicks the 'Virus Total' button in the alert window, this will generate a request which contains the file's path, name, and hash.